tusktenon/hyperskill-java-projects/README.md

 When I started this course, I already had a fair amount of experience with Java, but none with Java build tools.
 To get as much practice as possible, I decided to use Gradle for even the simplest of projects.

+All the of projects so far are CLI applications, and can be started by running `gradle run --console=plain` from the project's root folder.

 ## The Projects

 - [Cinema Room Manager](https://hyperskill.org/projects/133)